Frequently Asked Questions about Service Animals

 Yes.
 UIU welcomes service animals at any location available to the general public.
 Concerns about safety in a particular program of study will be addressed on a case-by-case basis.

-No. Under the ADA, your dog would not meet the definition of a service animal because it has not been trained to perform a task, and therefore, would not be allowed on campus.
-Go to the Upper Iowa University Disability Services Handbook for more information.
+No. Under the ADA, your dog would not meet the definition of a service animal because it has not been trained to perform a task and therefore would not be allowed on campus.
+Review the Upper Iowa University Disability Services Handbook for more information.

 No. UIU staff and faculty may not ask about the person’s specific disability, require medical documentation, require a special identification card or training documentation for the dog, or ask that the dog demonstrate its ability to perform the work or task.